-1. The Association and the Employer are committed to providing a working and learning environment that allows for full and free participation of all members of the institutional community.
+1. The Parties are committed to providing a working and learning environment that allows for full and free participation of all members of the institutional community.
 Discrimination against and Harassment of individuals, whether as members of any recognizable group or otherwise, undermine these objectives and violate the fundamental rights, personal dignity and integrity of individuals or groups of individuals.